-Tutor Teacher X-Time: to pay a regular status teacher to provide targeted intervention services to ELs outside of the basic assignment (i.e., after school, Saturdays or off-track time).
+Teacher X-Time (Tutor): To pay a regular status teacher to tutor or provide targeted intervention services to ELs outside of the basic assignment (i.e., after school, Saturdays or off-track time).
 Intervention services for ELs must be provided based on the following:

-- 1. identified linguistic and academic needs - 2.
-ELs identified as not meeting the Title III performance targets
+- 1. Identified linguistic and academic needs - 2.
+ELs identified as not meeting the minimum progress expectation for ELs indicated in the